pyember/ember/README.md

 ## Overview

 Ember is a powerful, extensible Python framework for building and orchestrating Compound AI Systems and "Networks of Networks" (NONs).
-It provides a familiar experience to PyTorch/FLAX users while incorporating the efficiency benefits of JAX/XLA-like graph execution.
+Inspired by the best of PyTorch, JAX, and other modern frameworks, Ember provides a familiar yet powerful API for composing complex AI systems with optimized execution.

 **Core Features:**
 - 🔥 **Eager Execution by Default**: Intuitive development experience with immediate execution results
-- 🚀 **Parallel Graph Scheduling**: Automatic optimization for concurrent operations
+- 🚀 **Parallel Graph Execution**: Automatic optimization of execution flow for concurrent operations
 - 🧩 **Composable Operators**: PyTorch-like modular components for high reusability
 - 🔌 **Extensible Registry System**: First-class support for custom models, operators, and evaluators
-- ⚡ **Efficient Multi-Model Pipelines**: Optimized for complex LLM orchestration at scale
-- 🧠 **Enhanced JIT System**: JAX-inspired tracing and graph optimization
+- ⚡ **Enhanced JIT System**: JAX-inspired tracing and graph optimization with hierarchical awareness
 - 📊 **Built-in Evaluation**: Comprehensive tools for measuring and analyzing model performance
 - 🔄 **Powerful Data Handling**: Extensible data pipeline integration with popular datasets